 - Care of newborns and conditions occurring around the time of birth

-- Infections of the skin, urinary tract, intestine
+- Infections of the skin, urinary tract, intestine, etc.

-- Respiratory illness such as pneumonia, acute and chronic bronchitis, croup and other illnesses affecting the nose, throat and trachea
+- Respiratory illnesses such as pneumonia, acute and chronic bronchitis, croup, and other illnesses affect the nose, throat, and trachea.

 - Chronic illnesses, such as diabetes and asthma

-- Common pediatric illnesses, such as flu and dehydration
+- Common pediatric illnesses, such as flu, viral infections, and dehydration

 - Pediatric PICC lines

-- ENT (Ear, Nose and Throat) general surgery
+- ENT (Ear, Nose, and Throat) and basic general surgery consultations